Jacobiano/ChoquetLayer/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was partially supported by
+The authors gratefully acknowledge the financial support of Institut Carnot (grant 220000496).

+This work was granted access to the HPC resources of IDRIS under the allocation 2023-AD011012212R2 made by GENCI